 - Blessing.
 Immortals may bestow or remove a prestige or stigma strongly related to their dogma.
 For example, an immortal of nature might bestow the Greenwarden prestige while an immortal of death might bestow the Lich or Vampire stigma.
 The character affected must be a willing follower.
 This costs an amount of faith equal to the character's level, to a minimum of 10, and cannot be performed more than three times per year by a given immortal.

 - Consultation.
 Immortals may provide story-related guidance to a character who uses a Consult narrative ability.
 The narrator for the story determines the guidance provided, if any, but may defer to the immortal's player if that player is available.
 Consulting costs no faith, but the question must be specific and the response must be simple, often no more than one word.
 For extended conversations, see Revelation below.

 - Miracles.
 With their patron’s permission, ordained followers may use faith instead of gold to cover all or part of a ritual’s cost (e.g., resurrecting a character).

 - Ordination.
 An immortal may ordain a follower as their chosen emissary.
-The first ordination is free, while all subsequent ordinations cost 10 faith.
+Ordinations cost an amount of faith equal to 10 times the current number of ordained followers (i.e., free for the first ordination, 10 for the second, 20 for the third, etc.).
 Immortals may give ordained followers revelations freely, resurrect them with faith alone, and intervene on their behalf.
 If an ordained follower ever displeases their patron, however, their patron can rescind their ordination and optionally kill the follower for no faith cost.